-- 1. Define the properties of different categories of urban roads. - 2.
+- 1.3.
+Expected learning outcomes for the subject - 1.
+Define the properties of different categories of urban roads. - 2.
 Define the properties and analyze the capacities of city intersections in simple conditions. - 3.
 Design a smaller parking lot. - 4.
 Explain the way of construction of city roads and installations in the trunk of the same.